 - Whenever you present your credit card to any merchant, make sure that he/she does not charge you twice.

 - Avoid credit card schemes.
 When you give your credit card to a merchant, he/she can insert your credit card in a small machine and extract all the information from the magnetic strip.
-Then they can make another credit card with this information and use it fraudulently.
-However, with the introduction of smart chip based credit cards, this risk has drastically reduced.
+They then can make another credit card with this information and use it fraudulently.
+However, with the introduction of smart chip based credit cards, this risk has been drastically reduced.

 - Don’t enter your credit card number into an unsecured website.
 Before entering your credit card online, make sure the address uses “https” rather than “http.”
 Also, make sure that your browser displays the secure lock, usually in the bottom right corner, or towards the top in some browsers.
 The website should also display a certification from trusted companies like Norton, GoDaddy or Thawte.